Tirans3/C-SharpProgrammingExercises/README.md

    to make things perfect, he wants to arrange them from smallest to largest so<br>
    that each statue will be bigger than the   previous one exactly by 1.
 He may <br>
    need some additional statues to be able to accomplish that.Help him figure out<br>
-   the minimum number of additional statues needed.
+   the minimum number of additional statues needed.<br>

    <img src="images/Capture.JPG">